-- (5) The costing and pricing of contract research, tenders and consultancy activities must be calculated using the UQ Costing and Pricing Tool (from the UQ Costing and Pricing Tool website). - (6) The costing and pricing of research grants should be calculated, wherever possible, using the UQ Costing and Pricing Tool. - (7) The University will seek to price projects so as to recover, as a minimum, all direct costs and indirect costs from project funds. - (8) Consultancy work, contract research and tenders should be in line with market prices to reflect the value of University services.
+- (5) The costing and pricing of contract research, tenders and consultancy activities must be calculated using the UQ Costing and Pricing Tool. - (6) The costing and pricing of research grants should be calculated, wherever possible, using the UQ Costing and Pricing Tool. - (7) The University will seek to price projects so as to recover, as a minimum, all direct costs and indirect costs from project funds. - (8) Consultancy work, contract research and tenders should be in line with market prices to reflect the value of University services.